 During the season Taylor will be assisted by his Cal State Stanislaus assistant coach, John Powell, for part of the summer and will work with members of the talented Heat youth coaching staff to fill in when Powell is not available.

 Laredo will compete in the Lonestar Conference/South Region of the NPSL and play a 10 game 2018 regular season schedule that extends from May 18th to July 3rd.
 Eight Texas teams and Shreveport Rafters FC will form the Conference and these clubs will be divided up into 3 pods for playoff purposes.
-The Heat will be part of a group that also includes the other new NPSL expansion side, Brownsville FC, and Houston Regals.
+The Heat will be part of a group that also includes the other new NPSL expansion sides, Brownsville FC, and Houston Regals.
 The top two teams from each pod will advance to the 2018 NPSL playoffs.

 The Heat will return to the location of their most recent PDL campaigns, the Soccer Complex at TAMIU, to play their 2018 NPSL season.
 The main stadium has a natural grass field and seats 4,000.
 In addition to Heat PDL and TAMIU games, the Complex has hosted both the U.S. and Mexican U-20 national teams in the past.